N10dx/Team-/Readme.md

 In this data analysis project, conducted by:
 - Mohammed Alharbi
-- Said Qahs
+- Saeed Qahhas
-- Sadeem Fihra
+- Sadeem Fihrah

 We have thoroughly analyzed call data within the company using Python's data analysis libraries.
 The project addressed a challenge faced by the company's communication department, which struggled to gain meaningful insights from the call records.
 Our analysis aimed to visualize call patterns, identify trends, and optimize communication strategies.